RyanMontville/War/README.md

 ## V 1.0
 The program is a mostly fully functional game of war.
--Added the method to call when a war takes place.
+<br>-Added the method to call when a war takes place.
--Cleaned up what is printed to the console.
+<br>-Cleaned up what is printed to the console.
--Things to still add: web interface, mode were the computer plays out the entire game without user input adn reports how many round it took.
+<br>-Things to still add: web interface, mode were the computer plays out the entire game without user input adn reports how many round it took.